mauricioklein/mauricioklein.github.io/_posts/2016-01-26-how-delete-files-with-special-characters.md

 $ ls -1 | grep 'api' | xargs rm -rf # This one is the real face of desperation :P
 {% endhighlight %}

-... results in the same error: _--api option is not recognized_.
+... results in the same error: _- -api option is not recognized_.

 # The solution

 After some research, I found a feature, that's enabled in many other Linux commands, not only _rm_, that was completely new for me.

-Putting a _--_ in any part of the command says to the interpreter _"Stop parsing option from now on"_
+Putting a _- -_ in any part of the command says to the interpreter _"Stop parsing option from now on"_

 So, if I run...